 - Fill the aging vessels with wine to the brim, so that there is no contact with oxygen.
 Seal them tightly (if you added sugar keep the vessels under airlocks for the first 7-10 days).

 - Transfer the vessels for aging to a cool place with a temperature of 5-15°C. Leave them for at least 3-4 months.
 If you see a 2-5 cm layer of sediment appearing, filter the wine by pouring it through a tube from one container to another (first every 10-15 days, then you can do it less often).

 - Siberian crabapple wine is considered ready when there’s no more sediment build-up.
-The beverage can be bottled and sealed now.
+Wine can be bottled and corked now.

 The variety of apples might change the shade of the wine.
 During aging, it becomes clearer.